-To estimate the effects of immigration attitude on voting behavior, I use ordinary least square (OLS) models.
-In order to have interpretable results, I had to create two different dependent variables: one where the dummy variable is whether the respondent voted for Fidesz or a left-wing party, and one where the dummy variable is whether the respondent voted for Fidesz or Jobbik.
+To estimate these differences and changes, I use ordinary least square (OLS) models.
+In order to have interpretable results, I had to create two different dependent variables: one where the dummy variable is whether the respondent voted for Fidesz or a leftwing party, and one where the dummy variable is whether the respondent voted for Fidesz or Jobbik.
 This approach leads us to run the same models for two different datasets, one for Fidesz and the left-wing parties, and one for Fidesz and Jobbik.